langbein-daniel/BikeTripPlanner/README.md

 * https://docs.docker.com/engine/reference/builder/#healthcheck

-For each docker container the first 4096 bytes of healthcheck output can be viewed with:
+The first 4096 bytes of a containers healthcheck output can be viewed with:

 ```shell
 CONTAINER=libpostal